elainefirefly/phase-0-tracks/web_dev/jquery/notes.md

-Strategy:
+# Strategy:
 1. Take the Codecademy tutorial for jquery
-2. Apply what I learned on my existing github web page
+2. Apply what I learned on my existing github web page **See Dojo page**
 3. Look for jquery cheat sheet